USSF-ORBIT/ussf-portal/docs/development.md

 - `HAPPO_API_KEY` - specific happo account API key, stored in 1Password valut
 - `HAPPO_API_SECRET` - specific happo account API secret, stored in 1Password valut

-Set this variable when testing the third-party api to avoid local cert issues:
-- `NODE_TLS_REJECT_UNAUTHORIZED=0`

 These env variables are already set in `.envrc` and only need to be added to your local file if you want to override the defaults:

 - `SESSION_SECRET` - must be a string at least 32 chars, must be the same value set in the CMS application